MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-configure-ha.md

    >[!NOTE]
    > Other supported configurations can provide read-scale support, but they do not provide high availability.
 For example:
-   > - Cross-platform Availability Group - where some replicas are on SQL Server instances on Windows, and other replicas are on SQL Server on Linux.
+   > - Cross-platform Availability Group - where some replicas are on Windows, and other replicas are on Linux.
    > - Availability Groups for read-scale.
+   >
    > In these configurations, the cluster type is None.
+They do not provide high availability.
+   >
+   > Asynchronous replicas may also be used for disaster recovery.

 Create the Availability Group for high availability on Linux.
 Use the [CREATE AVAILABILITY GROUP](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-availability-group-transact-sql) with `CLUSTER_TYPE = EXTERNAL`.